arteacodes/SPPU-Computer-Engineering-Assignments/BE/LP-3/README.md

 2. Write a program to implement Huffman Encoding using a greedy strategy.

-3. Write a program to solve a fractional Knapsack problem using a greedy method.

-4. Write a program to solve a 0-1 Knapsack problem using dynamic programming or branch and bound strategy.
+3. Write a program to solve a 0-1 Knapsack problem using dynamic programming or branch and bound strategy.

-5. Design n-Queens matrix having first Queen placed.
+4. Design n-Queens matrix having first Queen placed.
 Use backtracking to place remaining Queens to generate the final n-queen‘s matrix.

-6. Write a program for analysis of quick sort by using deterministic and randomized variant.
+5. Write a program for analysis of quick sort by using deterministic and randomized variant.

 --------------------